ziky500/AlashUltrasonic/README.md

 - Support for multiple communication interfaces: GPIO, I2C, UART, and 1-Wire.
 - Easy-to-use API for measuring distance.
 - Compatible with Arduino.
+- **NEW**: Resolved constructor ambiguity issues for better type safety.

 ## Installation